North St Marys

 Population growth drivers in North St Marys are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Demographic trends forecast a significant population increase for North St Marys (SA2) in the top quartile of national statistical areas.
-Based on aggregated SA2-level projections, the area is expected to grow by 1,204 persons by 2041, reflecting an increase of 22.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, a significant population increase is forecast for North St Marys, with an expected growth of 1,188 persons to 2041, reflecting an increase of 21.8% in total over the 17 years.

 Frequently Asked Questions - Population